gogo40/GoGo-resume/resume-en.rst

 Since 2008, I'm working with project and development of GUI's, distributed programming in C++, algorithms project and compiler development.
 And, since 2013, I work with Python.

 Currently, I'm trying to get a phd degree in Computational Geostatistics (Natural Reservoir modelling using computers).
-In my research project, I'm developing a new cloud to simulate natural reservoir using state-of-art simulation algorithms.
+In my research project, I'm developing a new cloud to simulate natural reservoirs using state-of-art simulation algorithms.

 Challenges are my fun, therefore I constantly participate of open-source projects and online contests like TopCoder, HackerRank, Google Code Jam, Challenge 24, etc.